 After the war, William moved to British Columbia and lived in Victoria.
 He was 91 years old when he died in December 1963 at the Veterans' Hospital.
 He was buried in the Veterans' Cemetery, Esquimalt.

 Reginald worked for the Bank of Montreal and had various postings in the United States and Canada.
-Reginald and Grace were living in New York at the beginning of the 1900s where their two sons were born.
-They then came back to Canada and lived in Winnipeg, Vancouver and Halifax.
+Reginald and Grace were living in New York at the beginning of the 1900s where their two sons Reginald Henderson and Arthur William were born; they became British subjects in 1903, when their father Reginald, before returning to Canada, registered them with the British Consulate in New York.
+They then came back to Canada and lived in Winnipeg, Vancouver, Hamilton and Halifax.

-Raymond Henderson WALLACE, born 18th February 1902 in New York.
-A graduate of McGill University, he was a mechanical engineer and a member of the Brockville Rifles (NPAM) prior to his appointment to the Canadian (Active) Army in October 1940 with the rank of Lieutenant.
+Reginald Henderson WALLACE, born 18th February 1902 in New York.
+Reginald was a graduate of Royal Military College as well as McGill University.
+He was a mechanical engineer and a member of the Brockville Rifles (NPAM) prior to his appointment to the Canadian (Active) Army in October 1940 with the rank of Lieutenant.
 He proceeded overseas in December 1940 and was promoted to the rank of Captain in June 1942 and in September 1943 he rose to the rank of Major.
 In December 1944, he was awarded an M.B.E. for gallant and distinguished services in the field.

 Arthur William WALLACE, born 1903 in New York.
 He was an architect, historian, collector & bibliophile who worked in Hamilton, Ontario from 1946 until his retirement in 1971.